learningOrchestra/learningOrchestra-docs/docs/microservices.md

 t-SNE is a machine learning algorithm for visualization of high-dimensional data.
 It relies on a non-linear dimensionality reduction technique to project high-dimensional data into a low-dimensional space (two or three dimensions).
 It models each high-dimensional object by a point in a low-dimensional space in such a way that similar objects are represented by nearby points with high probability, and conversely dissimilar objects are represented by distant points with high probability.

 The t-SNE microservice provides entry points to create and store a t-SNE graphical representation of a dataset, to list all the images previously stored by the microservice, to download one of these images, and to delete one of these images.
+It relies on a dedicated storage in the Spark cluster rather than the Database microservice.

 For additional details, see the [REST API](t-sne-rest.md) and [Python package](t-sne-python.md) documentations.